 Risk Solution(s) Result 1 Collection and Processing of Consumption Data might not be properly understood and may be seen as intrusive by existing and new Customers.
-WPD Privacy Notice WPD will produce a Privacy Notice explaining how Consumption Data will be Processed.
-The notice will provide information to customers in a transparent and clear manner about: how WPD will collect the Consumption Data and how this differs from current practice; the nature of the Consumption Data WPD will be collecting; why WPD will be Processing the Consumption Data (including the fact that the smart meters initiative is Government-led and the benefits to WPD and to Customers); WPD only obtaining and Processing Consumption Data in accordance with the Licence Conditions imposed upon it by Ofgem, and only Process Consumption Data in a way which is consistent with its Section 9 Duty including for network planning and asset management purposes or in accordance with Licence Conditions 10A.6, 10A.7 or 10A.8; the security measures and controls which will be used to safeguard Consumption Data; categories of third parties who will also have access to Consumption Data in limited circumstances and only as required to enable WPD to comply with its legal obligations (including, for example, DCC, DECC, Suppliers, Ofgem, or the police in order to assist with a criminal investigation); how long WPD may retain Consumption Data and why it needs to retain it for this length of time; how the Customer can contact WPD if they have any queries or wish obtain further information about their Consumption Data.
-WPD's privacy notice will be agreed by WPD Executive -.
+NGED vill produce a Privacy Notice explaining how Consumption Data will be Processed.
+The notice will provide information to customers in a transparent and clear manner about: how NGED will collect the Consumption Data and how this differs from current practice; the nature of the Consumption Data NGED will be collecting; why NGED will be Processing the Consumption Data (including the fact that the smart meters initiative is Government-led and the benefits to NGED and to Customers); NGED only obtaining and Processing Consumption Data in accordance with the Licence Conditions imposed upon it by Ofgem, and only Process Consumption Data in a way which is consistent with its Section 9 Duty including for network planning and asset management purposes or in accordance with Licence Conditions 10A.6, 10A.7 or 10A.8; the security measures and controls which will be used to safeguard Consumption Data; categories of third parties who will also have access to Consumption Data in limited circumstances and only as required to enable NGED to comply with its legal obligations (including, for example, DCC, DECC, Suppliers, Ofgem, or the police in order to assist with a criminal investigation); how long NGED may retain Consumption Data and why it needs to retain it for this length of time; how the Customer can contact NGED if they have any queries or wish obtain further information about their Consumption Data.
+NGED's privacy notice will be agreed by NGED Executive -.
 A copy is attached in Schedule 7.
-A summary of the WPD's privacy notice will be included in its annual newsletter scheduled to be sent to Customers in September 2017.
+A summary of the NGED's privacy notice will be included in its annual newsletter scheduled to be sent to Customers in September 2017.
 The Privacy Notice will be reviewed annually.
 An updated summary will be repeated in the subsequent annual newsletters scheduled to be sent in February each year in order to reduce the risk that new Customers do not see it.
-WPD will include a copy of the full notice in a prominent place on its website from the time that the Smart Metering Programme commences.
+NGED will include a copy of the full notice in a prominent place on its website from the time that the Smart Metering Programme commences.
 The notice shall be permanently available.

-Risk Solution(s) Result RISK Solution(s) Communication of privacy notice WPD will take proportionate steps to communicate the privacy notice to relevant Customers (including new Customers who have moved into the area covered by WPD).
-WPD will provide customers with a summary of the privacy notice via an article included in its annual newsletter "Power for Life", which is published annually.
+Risk Solution(s) Result Communication of privacy notice NGED will provide contact details in its newsletter and on its NGED will take proportionate steps to communicate the privacy notice to relevant Customers (including new Customers who have moved into the area covered by NGED). website so that Customers may telephone or email its contact centre with privacy-related Customer queries.
+In addition, NGED will provide customers with a summary of the privacy notice via an article included in its annual newsletter "Power for Life", which is published annually.
+NGED will provide appropriate training to its staff.
 The publication of the newsletter will coincide with the wider roll-out of smart meters.
-The full privacy notice will be available on WPD's main website at [insert link] and there will also a set of FAQs on the website.
-Details of how to access the web site will be included in the Power for life article Customer queries WPD will provide Customers with a straightforward way to raise queries about privacy issues (including via email and telephone).
-WPD will provide appropriate training to enable staff to deal with privacy-related Customer complaints or concerns.
-Internal guidance WPD will ensure that it has an internal policy which will summarise what Result WPD will provide contact details in its newsletter and on its website so that Customers may telephone or email its contact centre with privacy-related Customer queries.
-In addition, WPD will provide appropriate training to its staff.
-Consumption Data is Processed by WPD, how it may be used and which specific individuals and categories of persons within WPD may access it.
+The full privacy notice will be available on NGED's main website at [insert link] and there will also a set of FAQs on the website.
+Details of how to access the web site will be included in the Power for life article Customer queries NGED will provide Customers with a straightforward way to raise queries about privacy issues (including via email and telephone).
+NGED will provide appropriate training to enable staff to deal with privacy-related Customer complaints or concerns.
+Internal guidance NGED will ensure that it has an internal policy which will summarise what Consumption Data is Processed by NGED, how it may be used and which specific individuals and categories of persons within NGED may access